ChrisItIs0/scripts/Readme.md

 2. Run the following command to make the script executable: ``chmod +x scriptname.sh``

-Make sure to replace `scriptname.sh` with the actual name of your script.
+Make sure to replace `scriptname.sh` with the actual name of your script

-3. Your script is now executable.
-You can run it by typing `./scriptname.sh` in the terminal.